philipnrmn/prometheus-on-dcos/README.md

 # Prometheus on DC/OS

+## Great news!
+The Prometheus framework for DC/OS is available in the catalogue.
+You shouldn't use this any more!

 This repository is the home of the [Prometheus on DC/OS][1] Docker image.

 This image builds on the official Prometheus image ([prom/prometheus][2]).
 It uses [rq](https://github.com/dflemstr/rq)